Energy Assessment Services in the UK

 An energy audit is an assessment of a building or facility to identify opportunities to reduce energy use, lower carbon emissions and save money.
 Through an energy audit, you can learn how to better manage your energy use and improve the efficiency of your operations.
 Our energy audits are completed in line with the methodology set out in BS EN 16247.

-The audit is carried out by a qualified energy assessor and will provide a review of the building’s energy systems, fabric and equipment.
-Where commercial utility billing is provided, we can conduct in-depth profiling of the building’s energy usage and will carry out comparative analysis against industry standard benchmarks i.e. CIBSE TM 46 Energy benchmarks.
+A qualified energy assessor carries out the audit and provides a review of the building’s energy systems, fabric, and equipment.
+Where commercial utility billing is available, we can also conduct in-depth profiling of the building’s energy usage.
+In addition, we carry out comparative analysis against industry standard benchmarks, such as CIBSE TM46 Energy Benchmarks.

-The report will include a list of recommendations on how to improve the building’s energy performance, allowing businesses to make informed decisions on what changes need to be made.
-An energy audit is an important step in managing energy costs and ensuring that a business is taking advantage of all available energy-saving opportunities.
+The report includes recommendations to improve a building’s energy performance.
+This helps businesses make informed decisions about necessary changes.
+An energy audit is a key step in managing energy costs.
+It also ensures businesses make use of all available energy-saving opportunities.

 Indoor Air Quality